CSV Export and Import

 OAS Options

 All options can be set using the Configure OAS application with Configure-Options or programmatically with the OASConfig .NET component, OPCSystems .NET component, or REST API for OAS.
-All options are persisted in the OAS.options file in the ConfigFiles sub-directory.
+All options are persisted in the OAS.Options file in the ConfigFiles sub-directory.

 Default Configuration Files

-Use the Configure OAS application with Configure-Options-Default Files to specify the file path of the default configuration files to load when the operating system restarts.
-These settings are stored with the OAS.options file.
+Use the Configure OAS application with Configure-Options-Default Files to specify the default configuration files to load when the operating system restarts.
+The location of all configuration files will be in the ConfigFiles sub-directory.
+These settings are stored with the OAS.Options file.

 System Logging

 Use the Configure OAS application with Configure-Options-System Logging to specify the file path of the OAS System Errors, Communication Errors, and Transaction Logs.
-These settings are stored with the OAS.options file.
+These settings are stored with the OAS.Options file.

 Store and Forward Folder

 Use the Configure OAS application with Configure-Options-Data Buffer to specify the folder to use for data logging and alarm logging store and forward feature.
-This setting is stored with the OAS.options file.
+This setting is stored with the OAS.Options file.

 Retain Values on System Restart

 Use the Configure OAS application with Configure-Options-Retain Values to specify the file path to retain Values and Alarm Limit changes, Time On and Counts, Realtime Trending, and Realtime Alarms.
-These settings are stored with the OAS.options file.
+These settings are stored with the OAS.Options file.

 File Data Source